-- 6.16 The neighbourhood area is made up of the small dispersed settlements of Brampton Abbotts, Foy East (including Hall in the Wall) and Foy Wes, Netherton, part of Phocle Green, Rudhall and Old Gore the last is not within the AONB.
-Proposals should be of a scale and designed in such a way that they conserve this settlement pattern.
-This will be of particular importance within the AONB, but outside of the AONB, proposals will be assessed for the impact on the wider landscape including impact on the AONB and wildlife. - 6.17 The AONB is nationally recognised and protected, and residents and visitors strongly value the rural nature of the neighbourhood area, the solitude and the fact that it is a safe, idyllic place in which to live and visit.
+6.16 The Neighbourhood Development Plan area is made up of the small dispersed settlements of Brampton Abbotts, Foy East (including Hole in the Wall) and Foy West, Hill of Eaton, Netherton, parts of Old Gore.
+Phocle Green, Rudhall, the latter two not being within the AONB.
+Proposals should be of a scale and designed in such a way that they

+- conserve this settlement pattern.
+This will be of particular importance within the AONB, but outside of the AONB, proposals will be assessed for the impact on the wider landscape including impact on the AONB and wildlife.
+The Wye Valley AONB Management Plan is also a material consideration for all development proposals within the AONB and those in the setting of the AONB that may have an impact on this valued landscape. - 6.17 The AONB is nationally recognised and protected, and residents and visitors strongly value the rural nature of the Neighbourhood Development Plan area, the solitude and the fact that it is a safe, idyllic place in which to live and visit.
 Development should not have negative impact on these important qualities.